08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- dedicated
 |- business
 |- of

-|- finance
-|- finance technology
+|- finance, finance technology,
-|- <as a long time user myself I enjoy features of app e.g. digital wallet, money transfer, GLoan, g invest feature>
+|- as a long time user myself I enjoy features of app e.g. digital wallet, money transfer, GLoan, g invest feature

+|- search & referral
+|- company
+|- aim
+|- to put
+|- best
+|- most qualified
+|- candidates
+|- assisting
+|- client company
+|- in filling
+|- various
+|- positions
+|- in their organization
+(|- and as I understood
+|- positions
+|- suited more for tech/IT)

 |- other than
 |- that
 |- heard